 Knowing that your newborn is receiving the best possible care will provide you with comfort and reassurance.

 What is Kangaroo Care?

 Kangaroo care is a technique where the premature baby is placed in an upright position on its mother’s bare chest allowing tummy to tummy contact that positions the baby between the mother’s breasts.
 The baby’s head is turned so that its ear is positioned above the mother’s heart.

-- Body temperature – Studies have shown that a mother has thermal synchrony with her baby and that if her baby was cold, her body temperature would increase to warm up the baby and visa versa.
+- Body temperature – Studies have shown that a mother has thermal synchrony with her baby and that if her baby was cold, her body temperature would increase to warm up the baby and vice-versa.

 - Breastfeeding – Kangaroo care allows easy access to the breast, and skin-to-skin contact increasing milk let-down.

 - Increase weight gain – Kangaroo care allows the baby to fall into a deeper sleep allowing it to direct more energy to other bodily functions.
 Increased weight gain also means a shorter hospital stay.

 - Increased intimacy and bonding.

-So if you are planning to breastfeed, you should tell your doctor and nurses immediately after the birth.
+So if you are planning to breastfeed, you should tell your doctor and nurses immediately after birth.
 You can then begin expressing and storing your breast milk for the time when your baby is ready for it.
 The baby’s digestive system and control of electrolytes will determine when he/she will be able to ingest breast milk through a tube and when you can use the milk you have stored.